12 Gentle Seated Stretches for Seniors

-Chair exercises like stretching are perfect for seniors because they can be adapted for physical limitations, minimize the risk of injury due to falls, and still give health benefits.
+Chair exercises, such as stretching, are perfect for seniors because they can be adapted to physical limitations, minimize the risk of injury due to falls, and still provide health benefits.

 The only equipment needed is a sturdy, non-slip chair.